Subscribe Here!

 Can I Submit College Applications Without Essays?

-Yes, there are several colleges that allow students to submit college applications without essays.
+Yes, several colleges allow students to submit college applications without essays.
 That being said, if you're a student aiming to attend a highly competitive college, we regret to inform you that you will likely need to write a few essays during the process.

 Although some schools on this list will still expect a personal statement essay, students applying to these colleges are off the hook on writing dozens of supplemental essays.